ballerina-platform/ballerina-dev-website/learn/tools-ides/setting-up-intellij-idea.md

 - [Creating a new Ballerina file](/learn/intellij-plugin/using-the-intellij-plugin#creating-a-new-ballerina-file)
 - [Configuring the plugin settings](/learn/intellij-plugin/using-the-intellij-plugin#configuring-the-plugin-settings)

-## Using the features of the plugin
+## Using the Features of the Plugin

 The below sections include information on the various capabilities that are facilitated by the IntelliJ Ballerina plugin for the development process.